 We are delighted that Hilton has responded so quickly to our campaign by presenting a clear, binding date for phasing out its use of cage eggs.
 The company follows hotel chains such as Marriott, Hyatt and InterContinental who have also committed themselves to no longer support the caging of laying hens.

-While Hilton is setting a good example, we are currently waiting for a response from Best Western.
-An international campaign of the Open Wing Alliance, which we and around 60 other animal welfare and animal rights organisations are a part of, for 43 days.
+Best Western was a little harder to convince.
+They resisted an international campaign of the Open Wing Alliance, which we and around 60 other animal welfare and animal rights organisations are a part of, for 43 days.
 But finally the hotel chain pledged to go cage-free globally by 2025.

 Actions in Warsaw